g0t4/guides/files/duplicates/fdupes/README.md

 dsel/dselr # deselect matching files
 csel # clear selections, otherwise new selections add or modify existing
 # * read FILE SELECTION COMMANDS and TAGGING SELECTED FILES for many more commands
-# *** this is why I am a huge advocate of this tool, programatically review and remove duplicates instead of one by one clicking through them, whatever the scenario you will know how to approach deletions

 # once selected, mark files:
 ks # mark keep